crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/cscli_explain.md

 ## How it works

 Behind the scenes, `cscli explain` relies on your local crowdsec setup to launch a crowdsec instance to process the given logs, and "simply" provides a more user-friendly representation of the debug information.
-You thus need to have a local working crowdsec setup to be able to use this feature.